Cap-go/docs/tooling/api.md

 ### DELETE

 This endpoint is for unlink channel and version override.
-You can't delete a device from capgo
+You can't delete a device from Capgo

 `https://api.capgo.app/device`